bkavlak/rumi-verse-builder/src/content/blog/praxis/rhythm-of-the-city.md

 The most exciting aspect of this work is collaboration with unknowing performers.
 Every person walking past my microphone becomes part of the composition.
 Every car engine contributes to the rhythm section.

-It raises philosophical questions: Who is the composer when the city writes the music?
+It raises philosophical questions: Who is the composer when the city writes the praxis?
 How do we credit the garbage truck driver whose route created the perfect polyrhythm?

 ## Next Projects